-We adopt two complementary tacks.
+We take two complementary tacks.
 First, we examine in detail a specific channel through which aid might influence growth.
+Second, we look at the effects of another unrequited capital flow, remittances, and ask whether it has similar effects to aid, and if not, why not.

 We follow the methodology in Rajan and Zingales (1998), who suggest that one way to check whether a channel is at work is to see whether industries that might be most affected by a channel grow relatively faster in countries where that channel is likely to be more operative.
-So, for instance, if we want to check that aid inflows inhibit competitiveness, we can examine whether labor-intensive industries (ones that are most likely to be affected by higher wages) grow relatively slower in countries with high aid inflows.
+So, for instance, we know that poor countries are most likely to have a comparative advantage in producing in labor-intensive industries like textiles.
+These are also sectors where an aid-induced increase in the real wages and hence the real exchange rate could be most harmful.
+If we want to check that aid inflows inhibit competitiveness, we can examine whether labor-intensive industries grow relatively slower in countries with high aid inflows.
+In doing so, we can correct for country (and industry) effects so our findings are not as much hostage to particular regression specifications as the traditional cross-country regression.
 This method allows us to exploit within-country differential effects (growth differences between labor-intensive industries and non-labor-intensive industries) and a country treatment effect (aid inflows) to examine the effect of aid.
-It also allows us to correct for country (and industry) effects so our findings are not as much hostage to particular regression specifications as the traditional cross-country regression.

-We find strong evidence consistent with aid undermining the competitiveness of the labor-intensive or exporting sectors.
-In particular, in countries that receive more aid, labor-intensive and exportable sectors grow slower relative to capital-intensive and non-exportable sectors, respectively.
-As a result of the reduced competitiveness, employment growth in these sectors is slower, and these sectors account for a lower share of the economy than in countries that do not get as much aid.
+We find strong evidence consistent with aid undermining the competitiveness of the labor-intensive (or alternatively traditional exporting) sectors.
+In particular, in countries that receive more aid, labor-intensive (or traditional exporting) sectors grow slower relative to capital-intensive (or non-exporting) sectors.
+As a result of the reduced competitiveness, employment growth in these sectors is slower, and these sectors account for a lower relative share of the economy in countries that get more aid.

-We find supportive evidence of the links between aid, overvaluation, and competitiveness when we examine the effects of the overvaluation of the real exchange rate more directly.
-We find that aid and overvaluation are positively correlated across countries, with the relationship becoming stronger over time.
-Furthermore, overvaluation is correlated with the exogenous determinants of aid, suggesting that aid does cause overvaluation.
-Finally, the exogenous (aid-related) component of overvaluation induces the same relative pattern of growth of the labor-intensive and exportable sectors in countries as does the exogenous component of aid.
+We also provide evidence that the channel through which aid works is by inducing overvaluation of the real exchange rate.
+We demonstrate this by showing that: (i) aid and overvaluation are positively correlated across countries and that overvaluation is correlated with the exogenous components of aid, suggesting that aid does cause overvaluation; (ii). the exogenous (aid-related) component of overvaluation induces the same relative pattern of growth of the labor-intensive and exportable sectors in countries as does the exogenous component of aid; and (iii) the independent effect of aid is attenuated in the presence of overvaluation.